-While the school recognises that the use of smart technology can have educational benefits, there are also a variety of associated risks which the school will ensure it manages.
+While the school recognises that the use of smart technology can have educational benefits, there are also associated risks which the school will ensure it manages.

-Pupils will be educated on the acceptable and appropriate use of personal devices and will use technology in line with the school's Technology Acceptable Use for Pupils.
+Pupils will be educated on the acceptable and appropriate use of personal devices and will use technology in line with the school's technology Acceptable Use for Pupils.